schollz/_core/docs/content/effects/delay.md

 icon = 'history'
 +++

-The Delay effect introduces a feedback delay mechanism where the knobs finely adjust feedback intensity and delay duration, allowing for extensive creative flexibility that can extend into overclipping for intense audio textures.
+The Delay effect introduces a feedback delay mechanism where the knobs can finely adjust feedback intensity and delay duration.
+This feature allows for extensive creative flexibility, which can extend into overclipping for intense audio textures.